sveltejs/svelte/documentation/docs/05-misc/02-testing.md

 });
 ```

-When writing component tests that test two-way-bindings, context or snippet props, it's best to create a wrapper component for your specific test and interact with that. `@testing-library/svelte` contains some [examples](https://testing-library.com/docs/svelte-testing-library/example) on how to achieve that.
+When writing component tests that involve two-way bindings, context or snippet props, it's best to create a wrapper component for your specific test and interact with that. `@testing-library/svelte` contains some [examples](https://testing-library.com/docs/svelte-testing-library/example).

 ## E2E tests using Playwright